-Members of all three of these groups have been included in the Ant-ICON Programme Planning Group and will play an important role in the Steering Committee of Ant-ICON.
-This will facilitate iterative engagement with the Standing Committees, with regular communication ensuring that priority and emerging issues are identified, addressed and effectively communicated.
+The continued involvement of these groups will facilitate iterative engagement with the SCAR community, with regular communication ensuring that priority and emerging issues are identified, addressed and effectively communicated.

-Ant-ICON will be a collaborative and cross-cutting Programme that will not only make a unique contribution to fundamental science but also emphasise, and more importantly facilitate, a strong link to policy, which has been repeatedly called for by both the Antarctic Treaty Parties and the SCAR research community.
+Ant-ICON will be a collaborative and cross-cutting SRP that will not only make a unique contribution to fundamental science but also emphasise, and more importantly, facilitate a strong link to policy, which has been repeatedly called for by both the Antarctic Treaty Parties and the SCAR research community.

 Humans play a fundamental role in impacting and managing the Antarctic environment.
-Therefore, understanding environmental issues in the context of socio-cultural factors, such as environmental values, ethics, justice, economics and geopolitics, will be crucial for the successful conservation of the Antarctic environment.
-In this context, the integration of researchers from the social sciences and humanities is increasingly being recognized as important to achieving conservation outcomes (e.g. see Nuno et al. 2014; Gruby et al. 2015; Mair et al. 2018; Moon et al. 2019, Yates et al. 2019).
-This integration requires the inclusion of a socio-ecological theme as a key element of Ant-ICON.
+Therefore, understanding environmental issues in the context of socio-cultural factors, such as environmental values, ethics, justice, economics, law and geopolitics, will be crucial for the successful and effective conservation of the Antarctic environment.
+In this context, the integration of researchers from the social sciences and humanities is increasingly being recognized as important to achieving conservation outcomes (see, e.g., Nuno et al. 2014; Gruby et al. 2015; Mair et al. 2018; Moon et al. 2019, Yates et al. 2019).
+This integration is facilitated through the inclusion of a socio-ecological theme as a key element of Ant-ICON.

 From a socio-ecological perspective, Ant-ICON will bring together a wide range of researchers from the humanities and social sciences to work with those from the life, physical and earth sciences.
 Such a union will facilitate our understanding of the interactions between humans and the Antarctic environment and how these interactions shape conservation and management decisions.
-Ant-ICON will facilitate research on social-ecological systems as coupled systems of people and nature, where biophysical and socio-cultural factors are irrevocably intertwined (see, e.g. Folke 2006).
+Ant-ICON will facilitate research on socio-ecological systems as coupled systems of people and nature, where biophysical and socio-cultural factors are irrevocably intertwined (see, e.g., Folke 2006).